dcefram/blog/content/blog/aspace-manila-after-three-months.md

 **The Seats and Tables.** They weren't uncomfortable, but they weren't comfy either.
 The chairs with back support is plastic, so you would want to stand up from time to time.
-I just tried sitting on their stools once, and I can say that if I would have to sit on those for more than once, I would put this category to the Bad.
+I just tried sitting on their stools once, and I can say that if I would have to sit on those for more than once, I would put this point to the Bad.
 The stools looked gorgeous, but uncomfortable...
 It felt like it was meant to be sat on for a maximum of one hour, just like how long your longest stay would usually be when you eat in a fast food restaurant.